envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 A: They are great at doing comparative operations e.g. I want people that have a value over 33

+#### C16

+Q: Is a Binary Heap always balanced?
+A: Yes.
+Insertion order is left to right so they easily preserve their insertion order as well.

+Q: What is a priority queue?
+A: Is similar to a queue but with the difference that there are "vips" or higher priority values that usually take the first or last positions.

+Q: What are the pros of using BH?
+A: 1.Better than O(n)
+2.Priority (searching may be slow, but you have an idea of priority, because insertion is done in order) 3.Flexible size
+4.Fast insert (we might have to bubble up inserts every once in a while.
+But most of the time you get really fast inserts)

+Q: What are the cons of using BH?
+A: 1.Slow lookup (it must be taken into account that many times there is a method to find the minimum or maximum which is O(1) - (it all depends if it is a min heap or max heap))

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie